Reward and Punishment Cycles

 My issues lie on a deeper psychological level.
 On top of learning day trading, patterns, and strategies, which will be other topics I will cover in future posts, I am currently focusing strongly on the psychological/behavioral aspects of my trading.

-This issue was revealed early in my tracking spreadsheets while my strategies and patterns were performing as they should; the one thing that kept me from being consistently profitable was me.
-Specifically, the way I traded in certain situations.
+This issue was revealed early in my tracking spreadsheets while my strategies and patterns were performing as they should; the one thing keeping me from being consistently profitable was myself, specifically the way I traded in certain situations.

 What is this cycle, and why does this keep repeating?